cardano-foundation/cardano-academy/books/i-can-aiken/sections/29-The_need_to_feel_validated.md

 The next check confirms the spender has enough funds to cover the transaction.
 Specifically, that the sum of the input values must, at least, equal the sum of the output values plus the transaction fees.
 This check is predictable, or deterministic, and can be confirmed before a transaction is submitted.

 As there is no concept of network time protocol (NTP) on a blockchain, a common question is 'how does Cardano deal with time?'
-There is a research paper outlining how Ouroborus Chronos solves this issue at the consensus layer.
+There is a research paper outlining how *Ouroborus Chronos*[^1] solves this issue at the consensus layer.
 At the scripting layer, we need only consider that transactions include a **validity interval**.
 This is the window of time during which a transaction can be deemed valid.
 The interval can be unrestricted or have very precise slots.
 So this is another quick check the node performs to verify if the transaction is valid.

 As part of Phase 1, transactions can also be checked for an arbitrary number of **required signatures** to be present.